 Mexico is full of historical sites, wonderful cities, and Mayan ruins where you can learn the country’s pre-colonial history, interact with locals, and taste regional Mexican dishes.

-While you can explore Mexico by public transportation or organized tours, renting a car will give you the most freedom and flexibility.
-One of my top picks is City Car Rental, a local car rental company that offers services in many destinations around the country.
+While you can explore Mexico by public transportation or take, renting a car will give you the most freedom and flexibility.
+One of my top picks is DiscoverCars, that has flexible terms and ho hidden fees.

 When you travel around Mexico, visit at least one of Mexico’s Pueblos Magicos, or Magic Towns designated by the Mexican government because of their heritage and significance to the country’s culture.